Kloudless/file-picker/README.md

   * `videos`

   * `audio`

-To filter by file extension, include the extension in the array without the period (`.`) prefix.
+The categories will be transferred to the corresponding file extensions internally.
+(Check `TYPE_ALIAS` in [constants.js](src/picker/js/constants.js) for the mapping table).
+You can also specify file extensions by including the extension in the array without the period (`.`) prefix.
 For example, `['pdf', 'jpg', 'jpeg', 'png']`.

 #### Saver Options